FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: Parallel forecasts

 \section{Parallel forecasts}

 \figParallelPred{!t} To enable efficient training of FlowState and to enhance its robustness to varying context lengths, we introduce an advanced foundation training scheme.
 In particular, it utilizes multiple parallel forecasts with increasingly longer contexts, ranging from $L_{\text{min}}$ to $L$, see Figure~\ref{fig:parallelpred}.
+This training technique only affects the pretraining of our model, but neither the architecture itself nor the inference process.

 These various forecasts can be formulated as